 Developing A Military Regime

-When strikes across several industries in Puerto Rico broke out in 1933, the U.S. government was put on high alert.
-In response, the U.S. administration, headed by President Roosevelt, made a number of appointments intended to take control of the situation and enforce order.
-The first appointment would be that of a former U.S. Army Colonel, Francis E. Riggs, as the new Chief of Police in Puerto Rico on October 1, 1933.
-Prior to this appointment, Colonel Riggs had been working in Nicaragua advising that country’s future dictator Anastasio Somoza who a few months later ordered the assassination of Augusto Sandino, the nationalist leader of the opposition to him.
+When strikes across several industries in Puerto Rico broke out in 1933 and the U.S. government was put on high alert, the U.S. administration, headed by President Roosevelt, made several appointments intended to take control of the situation and enforce order.
+The first appointment, on October 1, 1933, was former U.S. Army Colonel Francis E. Riggs as chief of police in Puerto Rico.
+Prior to this, Colonel Riggs worked in Nicaragua advising that country’s future dictator Anastasio Somoza.
+Just a few months later, Somoza ordered the assassination of Augusto Sandino, the nationalist leader of the opposition to him.

-This is the same time that the police of Puerto Rico, now under Colonel Riggs, were being armed with military-grade weapons.
-Adding to the tense climate of confrontation, Chief of Police Riggs was quoted in El Mundo on February 5, 1934 as saying, “If the Police have to use their weapons and shoot in self defense or to maintain order, they will do so with effective results.”
+Now under the leadership of Riggs, the police of Puerto Rico were armed with military-grade weapons.
+Adding to this tense climate, Riggs was quoted in El Mundo on February 5, 1934 as saying, “If the Police have to use their weapons and shoot in self defense or to maintain order, they will do so with effective results.”
 The order he received from Governor Winship was even more explicit: “In front of the nationalists, always shoot to kill.”
-A militarized regime had been created, with new judicial appointees able to control the exercise of law at the highest levels of the legal system.
-The FBI also sent agents to infiltrate and conduct surveillance on the Nationalist Party.
+A militarized regime had been created, with new appointees in the legal structure able to control the exercise of law at the highest insular levels.
+The FBI also sent more agents with specific orders to infiltrate and conduct non-stop surveillance on all nationalists.

-In the middle of the sugar cane strike, on January 18, 1934, Don Pedro accepted an invitation to lunch by Chief of Police Riggs.
-Don Pedro’s wife Laura claimed that Riggs expressed interest in Puerto Rico, saying, “that due to his position he could not act publicly, but that he could help financially, for example, contributing with one hundred and fifty thousand dollars for Nationalism.”
-Juan Antonio Corretjer, however, denied that this offer was given, saying that such a bribe “presupposes weakness in the one to whom the offer is made,” and that Riggs knew Don Pedro was not an individual who could be bribed with money.
-As for what Don Pedro said about the two-hour lunch meeting, he told the press very simply that it was of a personal nature.
+In the middle of the strike, on January 18, 1934, Don Pedro accepted a lunch invitation from Riggs.
+Don Pedro’s wife claimed Riggs stated, “that due to his position he could not act publicly, but that he could help financially, for example, contributing with one hundred and fifty thousand dollars for Nationalism.”
+Juan Antonio Corretjer, however, denied that this offer was given, saying such a bribe “presupposes weakness in the one to whom the offer is made,” and that Riggs knew Don Pedro was not someone who could be bribed.
+As for what Don Pedro himself said about the two-hour meeting, he told the press very simply that it was of a personal nature.

 The Massacre At Río Piedras

-Despite the bribery and internal opposition that existed, leading a number of members to leave or be expelled from the Party, the activities commemorating El Grito de Lares on September 23, 1935 made it very clear that the Nationalist Party was still strong, organized, and committed.
-The next month, on October 24, 1935, the Nationalist Party would experience their first major assault by the hands of the colonial government, resulting in the death of four nationalists, including Ramón S. Pagán, and one innocent bystander, in addition to the wounding of a fifth nationalist.
+Despite the bribery, internal opposition, and violent confrontation that existed and led a number of members to leave or be expelled from the Party, the activities commemorating El Grito de Lares on September 23, 1935 made very clear that the Nationalist Party was still strong, organized, and committed.
+The very next month, on October 24, 1935, the Nationalist Party was targeted by the colonial regime.
+A police shooting resulted in the death of four nationalists, including Ramón S. Pagán, and one innocent bystander, with a fifth nationalist being wounded.

-On October 20 Don Pedro gave a speech over the radio in which he severely denounced what he found to be a wave of assimilation in the University of Puerto Rico.
-He felt that the influence of U.S. imperialism was creating cowards and traitors among the student body, and that students ought to be courageous and patriotic in the face of this influence.
-Following this speech, and despite being applauded by political leaders and others who heard his speech, a campaign was started by a group of students to collect signatures in support of a protest at the University where Don Pedro would be declared “Student Enemy Number One.”
-The effort was denounced by the National Federation of Puerto Rican Students as an effort supported by elements of the U.S. regime to create a conflict that could result in the arrest of Nationalist Party members.
+A few days before, on October 20, Don Pedro delivered a speech over the radio in which he severely denounced what he found to be a wave of assimilation in the University of Puerto Rico.
+He felt that the influence of U.S. imperialism was creating cowards and traitors among the student body, and that students ought to be courageous and patriotic in the face of imperialism.
+Following his speech, and despite applause from political leaders and others who heard his speech, a campaign started by a group of students collected signatures in support of a protest at the university where Don Pedro would be declared “Student Enemy Number One.”
+The effort was denounced by the National Federation of Puerto Rican Students as an effort supported by colonial elements to create a conflict where Nationalist Party members could be arrested.

-The students in opposition to Don Pedro notified police authorities of their intention to hold their protest assembly and requested their presence outside of the campus as a security against nationalists.
-When nationalists arrived at the campus in the morning of the assembly their car was intercepted by police and, after a brief confrontation, several policemen opened fire on their vehicle killing three of the four occupants.
+The students in opposition to Don Pedro notified police of their intention to hold the assembly and requested their security outside the campus.
+When nationalists arrived at the campus the morning of the assembly, their car was intercepted by police.
+After a brief confrontation, several policemen opened fire on the vehicle killing three of the four occupants.
 Witnesses claimed police were screaming, “Don’t let them leave alive!”
-Immediately after, as police were transporting a policeman that was wounded, a bomb struck their car.
+Immediately after, as police were transporting a wounded policeman, a bomb struck their car.
 Giving chase to a suspect, the police engaged him in a shootout.
 When the suspect, another nationalist, ran out of bullets and began to surrender, the police shot and killed him.
-The event, taking place at the University of Puerto Rico-Río Piedras campus, would be known as the Río Piedras Massacre.
+The event, since it took place at the Río Piedras campus of the University of Puerto Rico, became known as the Río Piedras Massacre.

 The massacre was widely denounced.
-Pro-statehood political leader Rafael Martínez Nadal placed blame on the University administration, highlighting their allowing of such a political initiative as the holding of an assembly to declare Don Pedro “Student Enemy Number One” on an educational campus, when the dissatisfaction of the students could have been expressed in so many other ways.
-Chief of Police Riggs, on the other hand, declared in a press conference that there will be “war, war without end” against the Nationalist Party.
+Pro-statehood political leader Rafael Martínez Nadal placed blame on the University of Puerto Rico administration.
+He criticized their decision to allow for a political meeting to declare Don Pedro “Student Enemy Number One” to be held on an educational campus when the dissatisfaction of the students could have been expressed in so many other ways.
+Chief of Police Riggs, on the other hand, declared in a press conference “war, war without end” against the Nationalist Party.